 On our video editing test using the Adobe Premiere Rush app, the Galaxy Z Fold 3 took 50 seconds to transcode a 4K video to 1080p.
 That’s faster than the Galaxy S21 Ultra’s 1 minute and 2 seconds but still slower than the iPhone 12 Pro Max’s 28 seconds.

-Samsung Galaxy Z Fold 2 battery life and charging
+Samsung Galaxy Z Fold 3 review: Battery life and charging

 The Galaxy Z Fold 3 packs a 4,400 mAh dual battery, which is a bit smaller than the Z Fold 2’s 4,500 mAh pack.
 And we were disappointed in the results of our web surfing battery test, which involves surfing the web over 5G on 150 nits of screen brightness.